Crazy House

 - Eric Mayne

 - Small part.
 He's the cop that gets bitten by Pete.
-Later seen in "The Ol' Gray Hoss"
+Later seen in "The Ol' Gray Hoss" (no. 78).

-- F. F. Guenste as the butler
+- Fred F. Guenste as the butler

 - Bit part.
 He's seen very briefly talking to the governess.
+He also is not mentioned in the payroll ledger, but this is obviously him.

 - May Wallace as Jean's mom